The Local Structure of Compactified Jacobians: Luna Slice Argument

 We now prove Part~(\ref{Thm: MainThmB1}) of the theorem.
-In \cite{local2}, it is proven that $R(\Gamma)$ is Gorenstein and has slc singularities (\cite[Thm.~5.7]{local2}), and these properties persists after passing to a completion and adjoining power series variables.
-We now turn our attention to Part~(\ref{Thm: MainThmB2}).
+In \cite{local2}, it is proven that $R(\Gamma)$ is Gorenstein and has slc singularities (\cite[Thm.~5.7]{local2}), and these properties persist after passing to a completion and adding power series variables.